 Rome Sweet Rome

-I have been working for a decade and I don’t get excited by corporate business travel anymore except for special adventures.
+Corporate business travel doesn’t excite me anymore, except for special adventures.
 Last April, together with my colleagues (and Chefs) Ronald and Diane, we went on THE business trip of a lifetime: a desserts field research in Rome.
 Yes, you read right!
 Our job was to visit the best dessert places in town and to eat non-stop during TWO days.
 We explored bakeries, gelaterias and cafes/restaurants (here is a video peak).
 Whilst our livers and tummies were having a “rough” time, it was a dream come true.
-We have eaten a lot of tiramisu, panna cotta and gelati.
+We ate plenty of tiramisu, panna cotta and gelati.
 Italy truly is a culinary country, the food alone would make me move there.

 If you stop in Rome, try to visit some of these sweet spots: